Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: March 14, 2020

+**Today's Progress**: Created a highlight that adjusts to the size of whatever has a anchor tag around itself.
+First step was creating a span element, adding the highlight class to the span and then appending that span to the body of the document.
+To trigger the dynamic highlighting of the current anchor tag under the mouse cureser event listeners where added to each a-tag.
+Each time the 'mouseenter' event was triggered a functions was called that got the bounding rectangle of the current element.
+The [Element.getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) method returns the size of an element and its position relative to the viewport.
+I could use the position information to retrieve the width, height, top and left coords and set the highlights width, height and transform accordingly.

+**Thoughts**: Yet again I used a web API.
+This time the most general of them all, the Element web API.
+The MDN web [docs](https://developer.mozilla.org/en-US/docs/Web/API/Element) state that the *Element is the most general base class from which all element objects (i.e. objects that represent elements) in a Document inherit.
+It only has methods and properties common to all kinds of elements*.

+**Experimented with:** Experimented a lot with the css this time.
+Font size in the menu, width of the wrapper, the linear-gradient colors in the background and so on.
+Also added some [random text](https://www.blindtextgenerator.com/) instead of the lorem ipsum.

+**Link(s) to work**: [Link highlighter](https://github.com/Organwolf/VanillaJS/tree/master/LinkHighlighter)

 ### Day 11: March 13, 2020

 **Today's Progress**: A mixed bag of canvas drawing context, chart.js (in another project not added here), pixel manipulation in plain JS, using the video stream from my webcam, working with fetch to load csv data (in another project).
 This is part of Wesbos [JavaScript30](https://javascript30.com/) -> day 19